CrossBreezeNL/crossmodel/README.md

 Any code changes will be automatically detected and the application will be re-compiled.
 If you only made changes to the frontend or plugins, simply reloading the running application with `F5` is enough.
 If you also made changes to the backend, you can close and restart the appliaction without manual re-compilation.

+### Developing in Dev Container

+You can work on CrossModel from within a Dev Container.
+The best way to do so is create a new Dev Container and cloning the repository in there.
+For instructions please consult [this](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume) page.

 ## Packaging